nitosan/GearVRf-docs/docs/tutorials/play_with_controller.md

 Build and run the project, you should be able to see a cursor on the center of the screen

 ## Gear VR Controller
 Gear VR controller provides better user experience and more precise tracking.
-GearVR cursor controller functionality is still under development [this demo](https://github.com/gearvrf/GearVRf-Demos/tree/master/gvr-controller) for using Gear VR controller
+The GearVR cursor controller functionality tutorial is still under development.
+See [this demo](https://github.com/gearvrf/GearVRf-Demos/tree/master/gvr-controller) for using Gear VR controller

 ## Source Code